 One of the consultation points is “Should the primary educational qualification for a BAS agent be increased to a diploma level qualification?”

 The views of TPB are that amendments to lift educational standards would be appropriate.
 As the TPB and other submissions point out, lifting the primary education requirements of tax practitioners would align with other industry professional standards including the new requirements for financial planners to have an approved degree.

-The TPB have also put forward changing the registration period from three years to one year, to align with PI insurance, and membership to professional association.
+The TPB has also put forward changing the registration period from three years to one year, to align with PI insurance and membership to a professional association.